Timusan/timusan.github.io/ja/postset/mailserver-5.md

 ## Chapter 5 - Dovecot continued: our frontdesk in more detail

-Okay, I actually wanted this saga to be a four chapter series and I kinda did keep it at that, but there where a few things I noticed myself configuring inside my own shisaa.jp mailserver that I did not mention in the previous four chapters.
+Okay, I actually wanted this saga to be a four chapter series and I kinda did keep it at that, but there where a few things I noticed myself configuring inside my own shisaa.be mailserver that I did not mention in the previous four chapters.
 Maybe I wanted to keep the previous chapters short...or...well...less long, or I was just being a lazy bastard.

 Which ever being the case, lets see Dovecot in a little bit more detail.